U.S. Military Strikes Kill Al-Qaeda Leader Linked to Deadly ISIS Ambush in Syria - PRESS AI WORLD

 side-post-image

-U.S. Military Strike in Syria Targets Al-Qaeda Leader Linked to Deadly ISIS Attack
+U.S. Military Strikes Kill Al-Qaeda Leader Linked to Deadly ISIS Ambush in Syria

-• U.S. military strike in northwest Syria kills Al-Qaeda leader Bilal Hasan al-Jasim.
+• A U.S. military strike in Syria killed Al-Qaeda leader Bilal Hasan al-Jasim.

-• More than 100 ISIS targets have been hit under the ongoing operation.
+• More than 100 ISIS targets have been hit as part of the retaliation efforts.

-A U.S. military strike conducted on Friday in northwest Syria resulted in the death of Bilal Hasan al-Jasim, an Al-Qaeda-affiliated leader allegedly linked to an ambush by an ISIS gunman that killed two U.S. Army soldiers and one American civilian interpreter last month.
-U.S. Central Command (CENTCOM) reported that al-Jasim was "directly connected" to the perpetrators of the December 13 attack which also injured three other service members, highlighting the U.S. resolve to pursue those who threaten American lives, according to CBS News and South China Morning Post.
+A U.S. military strike in northwest Syria resulted in the death of Al-Qaeda-affiliated leader Bilal Hasan al-Jasim, who was linked to a deadly ISIS ambush that killed two American soldiers and one civilian interpreter on December 13, 2025.
+U.S. Central Command (CENTCOM) reported that al-Jasim was “directly connected” to the gunman responsible for this attack.
+CENTCOM Commander Adm.
+Brad Cooper emphasized, “The death of a terrorist operative linked to the deaths of three Americans demonstrates our resolve in pursuing terrorists who attack our forces,” according to CBS News, South China Morning Post, and ABC News.

 SHARE THIS ARTICLE: